waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 ##Adding the database

-For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill.](../pills/postgres.md) and [play with sql and datamapper](../pills/playing_with_postgres_and_datamapper.md).
+For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill.](../pills/postgres.md)

 ##Talking to the database

-To talk to the database, we'll need the [DataMapper](../pills/datamapper.md) gem.
-It's an ORM (Object-relational mapper), which means that it's providing a convenient way to interact with our data using classes and objects instead of working with database tables directly.
+We could start by installing some low-level ruby libraries that allow us to interact directly with our database.
+For example, we could execute `SELECT` statements to retrieve rows of data from our tables and then work out how to convert this data into Ruby objects that we can use in our code.
+And that would be a _lot_ of work.
+Fortunately, this is a problem that has been solved many times before; what we need is an Object-Relational Mapper (ORM).

+For this project, we'll be using an ORM called [DataMapper](../pills/datamapper.md).

-Another advantage of datamapper is that is can be used with a variety of database engines, not only postgres.
-This implies that we'll need to install an adapter to work with postgres, apart from the datamapper itself.
+DataMapper can be used with a variety of database engines, including postgres.
+For each database, there is an **adapter**.
+We'll need to install the adapter to work with postgres.
 Add these gems to your Gemfile:

 ```ruby
 gem 'data_mapper'